-Co-experience our trip to Aneityum (Republic Vanuatu in Pacific Ocean), the 5th anchor point of an earth spanning grid together with the Great Pyramid, Angkor, Easter Island and Atlantis.
-We want to learn about the island, get to know the people and hopefully find an answer to this question: Why Aneityum?
+Co-experience our trip to Aneityum (Republic Vanuatu in the Pacific Ocean), the 5th anchor point of an earth spanning grid together with the Great Pyramid, Angkor, Easter Island and… Atlantis?
+We want to learn about the island, get to know the people and hopefully find an answer to this question: Why is Aneityum part of the Great Circle or Tipped Equator?
 Of all places?

 Click this link for the first page of this series.